NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Sometimes a combination of both signature and property bonds, so you really have to understand how that works and be able to quickly move so that your client can be in the best position to get out of custody.

-Sometimes these federal cases take a little while depending on how much evidence there is and how complicated the situation is.
+Sometimes, these federal cases take a little while, depending on the amount of evidence and the complexity of the situation.

 So, if you get your client out, you obviously sit in a much stronger position, and that experience is key.